-The Washington Indian Behavioral Health Hub exists as a central resource point for those affiliated with the Native American and Alaska Native Communities.
+The Native Resource Hub exists as a central resource point for those affiliated with the Native American and Alaska Native Communities.
 We are available statewide to assist in a variety of ways, giving special attention to culture and community connection.

-The behavioral health and crisis systems can be difficult to navigate, at times, we could all use support to connect with the services that we need.
-The Washington Indian Behavioral Health Hub (WIBHH) is a resource line specifically for Native American/Alaska Native people.
+The behavioral health and crisis systems can be difficult to navigate at times, and we could all use support to connect with the services that we need.
+The Native Resource Hub is a resource line specifically for Native American/Alaska Native people.

 The Hub was developed to support Indian health care providers, Tribal governments, families, and individuals looking for assistance navigating the complex behavioral health system.
 The Hub provides both Native and Non-Native resources to any person requesting them.

 Any Indigenous person in Washington state can call the Hub for resources or support.
 The Hub is a statewide service available to meet the needs of the Tribal Affiliated community and coordinates with Tribal agencies, healthcare professionals, hospitals, and in- and outpatient programs.
 We recognize and serve all Indigenous people, regardless of geographic tribal affiliation.